Nick Offerman: 2009–2015: Breakthrough with Parks and Recreation

-Offerman can be seen on the big screen briefly as a construction worker in City of Angels (1998) and later in other films such as November (2004), Cursed (2005), Miss Congeniality 2: Armed and Fabulous (2005), Sin City (2005), The Men Who Stare at Goats (2009) and The Kings of Summer (2013).
-He also appeared in the 2006 film Wristcutters: A Love Story as a cop who attempts to arrest Shannyn Sossamon's character, Mikal.
 2012 saw him in two film roles, as 21 Jump Streets Deputy Chief Hardy and in Casa de Mi Padre as DEA Agent Parker.
 He reprised his role as Deputy Chief Hardy in 22 Jump Street two years later.
 Additionally, he starred in and produced an independent film, Somebody Up There Likes Me (2012), shot in Austin, Texas.
-He appeared in the 2013 comedy We're the Millers, which starred Jason Sudeikis and Jennifer Aniston, and voiced MetalBeard in The Lego Movie.
+He appeared in the 2013 comedy The Kings of Summer (2013), and We're the Millers, which starred Jason Sudeikis and Jennifer Aniston, and voiced MetalBeard in The Lego Movie.
 Offerman conceived of and starred in punk band FIDLAR's 2013 video for their song "Cocaine".
 Offerman also played an alcoholic college guidance counselor in Believe Me.
+In 2014, Offerman and Mullally starred alongside each other in the off-Broadway one-act play, Annapurna.
+The two play an estranged couple that reunites one last time.
+In 2015, Offerman starred as Ignatius J. Reilly in a theatrical adaptation of A Confederacy of Dunces with the Huntington Theatre Company.
 Offerman played the recurring role Karl Weathers in the second season of Fargo (2015).
 Offerman voiced Grandpa Mike alongside wife Megan Mullally who voiced Grandma Linda in Hotel Transylvania 2 (2015).
-He portrayed the first establisher of McDonald's, Dick McDonald, in The Founder (2016).
-Offerman also starred in alternative rock band They Might Be Giants' 2018 video for their song "The Greatest".

-In 2023, Offerman appeared in the third episode of the HBO series The Last of Us as Bill.
-His performance, along with that of his co-star Murray Bartlett, was critically acclaimed, with some critics naming it a career-best performance, and Dais Johnston of Inverse labelled them as "Emmy-worthy".